China extends graft probe into shipping industry

 The shipper's vice president Xu Minjie was "under investigation by the relevant authorities", COSCO said in a brief statement to the Shanghai stock exchange on Thursday, shorthand that is used in China to describe corruption probes.

-A former COSCO Group chairman, Wei Jiafu, has also been prevented from leaving China, the Beijing Times said in a report citing unidentified company sources that was reposted by the official Xinhua news agency.
+A former COSCO Group chairman, Wei Jiafu, has also been prevented from leaving China, the Beijing Times said in a report citing unidentified company sources, that was reposted by the official Xinhua news agency.
+Several shipping industry sources also told Reuters Wei had been banned from leaving the country.

-The reports of Wei having been banned from leaving China were baseless, COSCO Group said in a statement on Friday, vowing to firmly implement the country's anti-graft procedures.
-It declined further comment on the matter.
+COSCO gave no details in its statement other than to say the move would not have a big impact on the company, whose operations it said were continuing as normal.
+Calls to the company's headquarters seeking comment were unanswered.

 COSCO shares fell by as much as 6.9 percent in Hong Kong on Friday to 9-week lows, and were set for their biggest one-day fall since early July.